renovatebot/renovate/lib/manager/travis/readme.md

 This manager is intended to keep Travis config files (`.travis.yml`) up-to-date, this file controls the CI build environment.
 Currently Renovate can only update the `node_js` section of this file.

-An important limitation is that Renovate does not currently "understand" [Travis's Build Matrix concept](https://docs.travis-ci.com/user/build-matrix/#matrix-expansion), so it will try to update all found Node.js versions to the latest LTS, e.g.
+Renovate "understands" [Travis's Build Matrix concept](https://docs.travis-ci.com/user/build-matrix/#matrix-expansion) as well, so it will try to update all found Node.js versions to the latest LTS, e.g.

 ```diff
 node_js: